 A student's eligibility for need-based financial aid is determined through the following formula:

 - Student Aid Index (Federal/State Aid Eligibility) / Expected Family Contribution (Institutional Aid Eligibility)

 = Financial Need

-In order to determine a student's Cost of Attendance, the University considers your Direct Costs (charges that the student is billed) such as: tuition, fees, average housing and meals-if living on campus and Indirect Costs (expenses the student may incur but is not billed by the University) such as: books, supplies, transportation, and personal expenses.
+In order to determine a student's Cost of Attendance, the University considers your Direct Costs (charges that the student is billed) such as: tuition, fees, average housing and 21 meal plan-if living on campus and Indirect Costs (expenses the student may incur but is not billed by the University) such as books, supplies, transportation, and personal expenses.

-The Expected Family Contribution (EFC) is determined as a result of your completing the Free Application for Federal Student Aid (FAFSA) and the CSS Profile (Profile).
+The Student Aid Index (SAI) is determined as a result of your completing the Free Application for Federal Student Aid (FAFSA) and the Expected Family Contribution (EFC) is determined as a result of your completing the CSS Profile (Profile).
 These forms collect income and asset information from you and your parent(s)/stepparent.
-Other information that is important in determining your EFC household size, number of children in college, and age of your parents.
+Beginning for students entering Villanova in the Fall of 2024, non-custodial parent information will be required, and considered when evaluating institutional need-based assistance.
+Other information that is important in determining your EFC household size, the number of children in college, and the age of your parents.
 Eligibility for federal and state aid is determined based on information from the FAFSA and eligibility for institutional need-based aid is determined from data provided on the CSS Profile.

 After your "Financial Need" has been determined, the Office of Financial Assistance will attempt to meet as much of your need as possible using federal, state and institutional funding which can be awarded in the form of grants, loans and/or student employment.

 Treatment of Outside Scholarships on Financial Assistance Packages